jeswin/humanist/README.md

 ### Escaping periods in arguments

-If there are one or more literal periods at the end of the option's value (say, "Hello...
+If there are one or more literal periods at the end of an argument (say, "Hello...
 World"), the literal periods will need to be 'escaped'.
 Escaping is done by replacing every literal period with two periods.

 ```bash
 # To say "Hello...
 World", use 6 periods instead of 3.